 Mindcoolness is the convergence of pride and love.

-Pride is the ultimate positive self-directed emotion, while love is the ultimate positive other-directed emotion.
-Pride, which motivates masculine aggression, is gratefulness for one’s Will—the appreciating feeling of having done what one truly wanted to do.
-Love, which motivates grounded serenity, is gratefulness for other people’s Will—the appreciating feeling of other people having done something human, be it lovely or respectable or both or neither.
+Pride is the ultimate positive self-directed emotion; love is the ultimate positive other-directed emotion.
+Pride, which motivates masculine aggression, is gratefulness for one’s will—the appreciating feeling of having done what one truly wanted to do.
+Love, which motivates grounded serenity, is gratefulness for other people’s will—the appreciating feeling of other people having done something human, be it lovely or respectable or both or neither.
+In addition, you can be grateful for other people’s will insofar as it gives you a resistance to strengthen your will against.

 This is the most positive, most powerful psychoemotional state of the bodymind.
 Where true, genuine pride and true, unneedy love come together, there is the ideal of mindcoolness.
-Ad libertatem naturae!
+Esto voluntas vera!

 - The Surprising Truth about Emotional Detachment